Must a Court Approve a Qualified Settlement Fund?

 The IRS’s Role

-The Internal Revenue Service (IRS) also has a role in approving a QSF.
-For example, the IRS has established rules and procedures for the tax treatment of QSFs and requires certain information or documentation before granting the EIN associated with establishment of a QSF.
+The Internal Revenue Service (IRS) also plays a role in every QSF.
+For example, the IRS has established rules and procedures for the tax treatment of QSFs and requires certain information or documentation before issuing the EIN linked to the creation of a QSF.
+IRS guidance: In addition to the regulation, the IRS has issued administrative guidance addressing QSF administration and tax reporting (including the requirement that a QSF generally files Form 1120-SF).
+Parties should consult current IRS publications/instructions and, where appropriate, seek tax counsel regarding EIN application, information reporting, and withholding considerations.

-The question of whether a court must approve a QSF (or may a non-court governmental authority approve the QSF) is fully settled in the applicable regulations, as they provide that the “United States, any state (including the District of Columbia), territory, possession, or political subdivision thereof, or any agency or instrumentality (including a court of law) of any of the foregoing” may approve a QSF.
-The approving governmental authority will have a significant role in approving and overseeing the establishment and administration of the QSF.
+Whether a court must approve a QSF—or whether a non-court governmental authority may approve it—is addressed in the Treasury Regulations.
+Treas.
+Reg. § 1.468B-1(c)(1) provides that a QSF may be established pursuant to an order of, or approved by, the “United States, any state (including the District of Columbia), territory, possession, or political subdivision thereof, or any agency or instrumentality (including a court of law) of any of the foregoing,” and the fund must be subject to the continuing jurisdiction of that governmental authority.
+The approving governmental authority must have a significant role in approving and overseeing the establishment and ongoing administration of the QSF.

-In addition to governmental authority approval, a QSF is also subject to oversight by the IRS.
-The IRS’s involvement is because QSFs are often used to settle disputes involving taxable proceeds liabilities; the IRS is interested in ensuring that the funds in the QSF comply with the applicable tax laws.
+In addition to the approval from the governmental authority, a QSF is also subject to regulatory tax law enforcement by the IRS.
+The IRS's involvement stems from the fact that QSFs are often used to resolve disputes involving taxable proceeds liabilities; the IRS wants to make sure that the funds in the QSF comply with relevant tax laws.

 Obtaining an EIN

 The parties involved in a legal dispute must submit an EIN application to the agency to obtain an EIN from the IRS.
-The IRS’ EIN applicable systems define what an eligible QSF is:
+The IRS' EIN-related systems define what an eligible QSF is.

 What it is...